Menci/acme/README.md

           output-pfx-password: qwq
 ```

+# Notice

+If you issue a certificate with too many domains with DNS alias mode.
+The TXT records' length will likely exceed the DNS provider's limit and fails ([acmesh-official/acme.sh#3748](https://github.com/acmesh-official/acme.sh/issues/3748)).
+To workaround this, this action will run acme.sh **multiple times** and issue a smaller certificate each time (so we can verify a smaller amount of domains each time).
+The result certificate will be fine.

 # See also

 You can deploy your newly issued SSL certificate to Azure Web App with the [Deploy SSL certificate to Azure Web App](https://github.com/marketplace/actions/deploy-ssl-certificate-to-azure-web-app) action.

+You can deploy your newly issued SSL certificate to Aliyun Certificates Service and Aliyun CDN with the [Deploy SSL certificate to Aliyun](https://github.com/marketplace/actions/deploy-ssl-certificate-to-aliyun) action.